 If you're looking for a weekend getaway, we highly recommend heading to Montreal.
-It's such an incredible city!
+It's such an incredible city to explore.
 We've put together a weekend guide to Montreal with some restaurants, coffee shops and activities to try out.
 Enjoy!

 1. Bota Bota